jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/2_countplot_layout/task.md

 ## Theory

-Here we can see that we have many platforms in the dataset, so the figure is not understandable due to overlapping of labels in the x-axis.
+In this dataset, there are many platforms, making the figure difficult to interpret due to overlapping labels on the x-axis.
-We can solve it either via reducing the number of groups or just changing the layout of the figure by relocating labels from the x-axis to the y-axis.
+We can address this issue either by reducing the number of groups or by changing the layout of the figure, relocating the labels from the x-axis to the y-axis.

-To change the layout of the bar chart, we need to use different plotting function -- [`barh`]((https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.barh.html)).
+To adjust the layout of the bar chart, we need to use a different plotting function — [`barh`]((https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.barh.html)).
-The only differences with the previous `bar` function are:
+The key differences between the `barh` and the previous `bar` function are:
-1. `barh` plots horizontal bar chart while `bar` builds vertical bar charts.
+1. `barh` plots horizontal bar charts, whereas `bar` builds vertical bar charts.
-2. Since the layout has changed, the first argument is now called `y` and the second argument is now called `width`.
+2. Since the layout has changed, the first argument is now `y`, and the second argument is now `width`.

-After doing this, we will see that the labels are still very close to each other.
+After making this change, you may notice that the labels are still very close to each other.
-To fix this, we could use
+To fix this, we can use
 the [`fig.tight_layout`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.tight_layout.html) function,
-which adjust the padding between and around elements of the figure.
+which adjusts the padding between and around the elements of the figure.
-Please note that we should call this function AFTER plotting all the necessary data on the plot.
+Please note that we should call this function AFTER plotting all necessary data onto the figure.

 ## Task

-Change the figure's layout to horizontal and adjust the padding.
+Change the layout of the figure to horizontal and adjust the padding.

 ## Hints